-Short-term restricted cash is either invested in certificates of deposit, which mature within one year, or in short-term highly liquid investments that are restricted to withdrawals or use.
-As of December 31, 2017, the vast majority of this amount was linked to the dollar.
-Such certificates of deposit are used as collateral for performance and advance payment guarantees to customers, surety bonds and loans and the lease of some of the Group's offices, and bear weighted average interest rates of 1.23% and 0.36% as of December 31, 2017 and 2016, respectively.
+Short-term restricted cash is either invested in bank deposits, which mature within one year, or in short-term highly liquid investments that are restricted to withdrawals or use.
+As of December 31, 2018, the vast majority of this amount was linked to the dollar.
+Such deposits are used as collateral for performance and advance payment guarantees to customers, surety bonds and the lease of some of the Company's offices, and bear weighted average interest rates of 2.36% and 1.23% as of December 31, 2018 and 2017, respectively.

-Long-term restricted cash is primarily invested in certificates of deposit, which mature in more than one year.
-As of December 31, 2017, the amount is linked to currencies other than the dollar.
-It bears annual weighted average interest rates of 7.94% and 5.89% as of December 31, 2017 and 2016, respectively.
-Such certificates of deposit are used as collateral for performance guarantees to customers, loans and the lease of the Group's offices.
+Long-term restricted cash is primarily invested in bank deposits, which mature after more than one year.
+As of December 31, 2018, the amount is linked to currencies other than the dollar.
+It bears annual weighted average interest rates of 6.54% and 7.94% as of December 31, 2018 and 2017, respectively.
+Such deposits are used as collateral for performance guarantees to customers and the lease of some of the Company's offices.